 NOTE: You also may affect your eligibility for a HIPAA or COBRA plan by selecting a temporary contract.
 By not taking advantage of guarantee-issue options, you may be forfeiting valuable protection for pre-existing conditions.
 Also, international visitors and non-US citizens may not qualify for this type of policy.
 Instead, a special worldwide universal policy may have to be purchased.
 Rates are inexpensive and selected carriers underwrite these types of plans.
 Benefits are flexible and can be customized to match a household budget.
 Applicants that are not US citizens or legal residents of the Hoosier State may be required to obtain specialized coverage.

-Typically, a Blue Cross (partner company is utilized) or UHC short term policy is approved within 24-48 hours.
+Typically, a Blue Cross or a UHC short term policy is approved within 24-48 hours.
 In some instances, a policy is approved within an hour of the application being completed.
 A discount is applied when the entire premium is paid, instead of payments each month.
 Deductible options range from $500 to $10,000, and several riders can be added to enhance the office visit and prescription drug benefits.
-Deductibles can be applied “per claim” or “per policy period."
-Since reaching your deductible and maximum out-of-pocket expense limit are unlikely, rates are much lower than an unsubsidized Marketplace plan.
-However, prescription drug benefits are often limited or capped.
-Thus, a chronic illness may result in high out-of-pocket drug costs.
+Deductibles can be applied “per claim” or “per policy period.”
+Coinsurance options are typically 0%, 20%, 30%, and 50%.

 Alternative To More Expensive Plans

-40 Year-Old Male in Indianapolis Area
+40-Year-Old Male in Indianapolis Area

-$86 $2,500 Deductible, 0% Coinsurance, and $1 Million Benefits (National General)
+$191 $2,500 Deductible, 0% Coinsurance, and $2 million (National General)